 -

-Delegate: Building automated flows and segmenting lists via e-commerce outsourcing for small business.
+Delegate: Building automated flows and segmenting lists via e-commerce outsourcing for small businesses.

 8. Data Entry & Weekly Reporting